Your shopping cart is empty!

 Sitting alongside their waterproof and breathability ratings, these fabrics are also typically classed in layers; either 2 layer, 2.5 layer, or 3 layer, often abbreviated to L.

-This has all the layers, outer layer, membrane and a fully bonded inner layer.
+3 LAYER: This has all the layers, outer layer, membrane and a fully bonded inner layer.
 The membrane is fully sandwiched so it is completely protected, meaning it will last longer and provide more protection.
 As it is more durable they tend to more expensive and the 3-layer construction means it is bulkier.
-This is the most advanced construction offering a protective, lightweight, durable, and most importantly breathable fabric, but it is more expensive.
+This is the most advanced construction offering a protective, lightweigh, durable and most importantly breathable fabric.
+It is, however, more expensive.

 Depending on the conditions, activity and personal preference the right waterproof jacket for you will vary.